kailash-manasarovar/statement/docs/how-will-it-end/theories.md

 - While living in Dénia from February 2022 to October 2024, I felt like a Spanish bull in the ring, tormented and tortured by a group of arrogant men, the community cheering them on.
 - I believe that, in essence, this public enjoyment of terrorized and vulnerable living beings by brave male Spaniards is at the foundation of what happened to me.
-- Except now, with the porn epidemic in full swing, with men sucked helpless into pedophilia and worse as they bore of sexual violence, a culture like this is probably doomed if they don't do something, and quick.
+- Except now, with the porn epidemic in full swing, and men sucked helpless into pedophilia and worse as they bore of sexual violence, a culture like this is probably doomed if they don't do something, and quick.

 ![The bullfight evolved](../content/images/bull-fight.png)